eduNEXT/drydock/README.rst

 4. In Argo, search for your project and environment, and sync all out-of-sync elements.

-5. If everything syncs without any problems, set
+5. If everything syncs without any problems, in `config.yml` file set

     .. code:: yaml

         DRYDOCK_INIT_JOBS: False

-   delete `DRYDOCK_MIGRATE_FROM` and run
+   delete `DRYDOCK_MIGRATE_FROM` variable and run

     .. code:: bash